Scheduled LMS Maintenance - Your learning portal will be unavailable and ofline on March 17 from 1-4 pm CST

 Licensure & Recertification Requirements for EMR, EMT, AEMT & Paramedics

-Impact EMS Training offers convenient, 100% online continuing education designed to help Texas EMS providers renew their certification.
+Impact EMS Training offers CAPCE-accredited, 100% online continuing education designed to help EMS professionals complete recertification requirements efficiently.

 Texas EMR (ECA) Recertification